Sudhir22/Patent-Classification/README.md

 # Patent-Classification
-Classify patents into one of the several categories
+Classify patent documents into one of the several categories <br>
+Was done as part of  http://www.alta.asn.au/events/sharedtask2018/